Vienna is full of cafes. But which are best?

 The entrance to the Cafe Hawelka – photo Robert Pimm

-Most Viennese cafes are excellent.
+Many Viennese cafes are rather good.
 I like the fact that most of them (not all, sadly) use old-fashioned Viennese coffee types (kleine Schwarzer, kleine Brauner, Verlängerter, Franziskaner) instead of, or sometimes in addition to, the world-conquering Italian descriptors (Cappuccino, Macchiato & Co).

 But then, what do you want?
 Would you rather, in Vienna, have a traditional-looking Austrian waiter, who maybe doesn’t speak English and isn’t conspicuously polite, or a fast-moving identikit youth who could be in Seattle or Siena?

 I even mention the service of Viennese waiters in my novel Biotime.

 Viennese cafes also often serve terrific cakes; and other food and drink, from sausages to breakfast and beer.
 Check the menu; and choose your cakes at the counter if you’re not sure.

 All of the cafes reviewed are ones I would to return to.
 If a cafe does not appear in the list, that means either that I haven’t tried it yet; or that I have tried it and am not, erm, desperate to return.